 As I’m considering a makeover of KingChill.com, my focus is how to get people to read earlier content.
-A “random article generator” might alleviate that problem, letting bored readers hit refresh until they find something of interest.
-But the Jew section of my blog is extra important to me.
-And some articles are more “eye opening” than others.
+A “random article generator” might work, letting bored readers hit refresh for new content.
+The Jew section of my blog is extra important to me and I’d wager some articles are more “eye opening” than others.

-Look, read everything if you can!
+Read everything, if you can!
 Learn about Nazi doctors and Superman and the Quest for Cultural Erasure.
 I find it all fascinating.
 Knowledge is power!
-As far as facts go in the context of discussing Israel–Palestine, these topics should come up.
-[Counter point, in Different/Changing Tactics I express doubt the facts matter to the masses.]
+I’d never subscribe to a group that tells people to avoid learning and debate.

 Top 18 Jude Articles